Red Back Shrike caught on a limestick @ Mindy El Bashir, NCE

 The first meeting of the MIKT took place in Cairo in 2016.
 During this meeting, the government representatives adopted the Cairo Declaration which highlighted, among other things, the need for social, economic and cultural approaches to the problem, and reaffirmed their zero tolerance towards IKB.
 The meeting also resulted in a Programme of Work (PoW) for 2016 to 2020 focused on three priority areas to address IKB in the Mediterranean: legal and enforcement aspects, conservation and monitoring and finally education and public awareness.

-The second meeting of the MIKT will take place in Sliema (Malta), on 22 and 23 June 2017.
-This will be a joint meeting between the Bern Convention Network of Special Focal Points on Eradication of Illegal Killing, Trapping and Trade in Wild Birds (Bern SFPs Network) and MIKT.
-The Bern SFPs Network is also formed of representatives of the Bern Convention’s Contracting Parties and has been active since 2011.
+The second meeting of the MIKT took place in Sliema (Malta), on 22 and 23 June 2017.
+This was a joint meeting between the Bern Convention Network of Special Focal Points on Eradication of Illegal Killing, Trapping and Trade in Wild Birds (Bern SFPs Network) and MIKT.

 The European Commission were recognized as Champion Plus for their generous support and commitment towards addressing Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean for the period 2015-2018.
 This activity has been funded with the contribution granted by the European Commission under the Migratory Species Champion Programme and through the Global Public Goods and Challenges (GPGC Programme) Cooperation Agreements with UNEP.